tutueh/imgToBase64/README.md

 # Image to Base64

-Simple code for convert an image to Base64.
+Simple code (HTML, JavaScript and CSS) for convert some image to Base64.

 **Useful of Base64:**
 * Utilize in Markdown documentations